 |_utmz||2 years||Cookie __utmz monitors the HTTP Referrer and notes where a visitor arrived from, with the referrer siloed into type (Search engine (organic or cpc), direct, social and unaccounted).
 From the HTTP Referrer the __utmz Cookie also registers, what keyword generated the visit plus geolocation data.
 This cookie lasts six months.
 In tracking terms this Cookie is perhaps the most important as it will tell you about your traffic and help with conversion information such as what source / medium / keyword to attribute for a Goal Conversion.|

-Except as otherwise stated, we may use your personal information to improve the content of our site and the level of service we provide to you, to communicate information to you and to allow us to make sure you receive updated information on BTG's activities and business that may be of interest to you, for our marketing and research purposes, and/or to otherwise protect BTG’s legal and business interests and rights.
+- We collect and process information about you to enable us to improve the content of our Site and the level of service we provide to you, to communicate information to you, respond to your queries and to allow us to make sure you receive updated information on BTG's activities and business that may be of interest to you.

 We occasionally use other companies to provide limited services on our behalf, including printing, packaging and mailing company reports.
 We will only provide those companies the information they need to deliver the service and they are prohibited from using that information for any other purpose(s).